Harbor Gateway Crime Rate Trends — Los Angeles

 Harbor Gateway is the narrow 5-mile-long strip of city land along the 110 Freeway that connects central Los Angeles to its Harbor neighborhoods, sandwiched between Gardena and Carson.
 A mix of light industrial along Western and Vermont with residential pockets between Artesia and 190th.

-Harbor Gateway had nine tracked signals in March 2026 — five below-trend drops and four sustained structural shifts.
-The month's shape is broadly and consistently downward across property crime, with no spikes or rare events anywhere in the mix.
+Nine tracked signals surfaced in Harbor Gateway this April — five one-month below-trend drops and four sustained multi-month structural shifts.
+The overall shape is broadly downward across both property and violent crime categories, with no spikes or rare events in the mix.

 Notable signals 5